Zero Trust Architecture: Identity-Centric Security and Access Control

 Why Perimeter-Based Security No Longer Works

-Traditional security models rely on network boundaries that are increasingly irrelevant in cloud, remote work, and distributed application environments.
-As identities multiply and systems become interconnected, attackers exploit over-privileged access and implicit trust to move laterally and escalate impact.
+Traditional security models rely on network boundaries that are no longer effective in cloud, remote, and interconnected environments.
+As identities and access points grow, implicit trust creates exposure.

 Designing Zero Trust as an Enterprise Architecture